syncfusion-content/angularjs-docs/angularjs/SunburstChart/DataLabel.md

 By using the title option, you can add the `e-title-text` as well as customize its `e-title-border`, `e-title-background` and `e-title-font`.

-You can change the title alignment to center, far and near by using the `e-title-textalignment` property of the Title.
+You can change the title alignment to center, far and near by using the `e-title-textAlignment` property of the Title.

 {% highlight js %}

 <div id="container" ej-sunburstchart e-title-visible="true" e-title-textalignment="near" e-title-text=""
 e-title-border-color="blue" e-title-border-width="2" e-title-font-size="15px"
-e-title-font-fontfamily="Arial" e-title-font-fontstyle="bold" e-title-font-fontweight="normal">
+e-title-font-fontFamily="Arial" e-title-font-fontStyle="bold" e-title-font-fontWeight="normal">
 </div>

 {% endhighlight %}